A ‘Cliff Bonsai’—Western Hemlock Styling

 We often think of cliff or rock faces being the place where cascade bonsai get their inspiration.
 And they do.
 But there’s another commonly seen growth habit in those steep, rocky areas…

-I collected this Western Hemlock (Tsuga heterophylla) on Vancouver Island several years ago, where, coincidentally, it was growing off a boulder.
+I collected this Hemlock, likely a Mountain / Western hybrid according to Anton Nijhuis, on Vancouver Island several years ago, where, coincidentally, it was growing off a boulder.
 The leaves were tiny and yellow from the water and nutrition stresses of boulder life.
 In less than a year it had rebounded and was growing green and vigorous.

 The lace rock used in this experiment was purchased without an intention in mind, driven only by the impulse of ‘What a cool looking rock, maybe I’ll use that someday…’ It had several possible inclinations, one of which proved useful for this composition.
 And so last Thursday turned out to be ‘someday.’